andreian02/sveltekit-blog02/posts/02_mar.md

 The role of the Backend Framework, together with APIs helps retrieve information for the user.
 It is like an invisible pair of hands where it helps fetches the data from "behind the scene" (call database/servers) and sends it back for a user to consume via the Frontend component.

+The full suite of frameworks introduced in the course were MongoDB, Express.js, React, Node.js, which in short called the MERN Stack.

 ## What I learnt

 <p> Through this, I also got to learn about how useful Javascript is as a programming language.
 My first coding language I learnt on the job was Python.
 Have I know that Javascript has so much utility and potential to offer, perhaps I would have chosen this over Python to start learning first.